walles/shellprof/README.md

 ```

 # Development
-Run `tox` to lint the code.

-Run `./shellprof ./testcase.sh` to test run the code.
+Run `tox && ./shellprof ./testcase.sh` to lint and test the code.

 For ease of distribution, `shellprof` only depends on the standard library.